bingli8899/BEM780_NGS_tutorials/README.md

 mkdir -p example/human_data && cd example/human_data
 wget ftp://ftp.ensembl.org/pub/release-113/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz
 gunzip Homo*
+ls ./
+# This should print out Homo_sapiens.GRCh38.dna.primary_assembly.fa
 ```
-This downaloded and unzipped a humen genome (), which will be used as the refernece genome for variant calling.
+This downaloded and unzipped a humen genome in $example/human_data/, which will be used as the refernece genome for variant calling.
 This is often refered as the Genome Reference Consortium Human Build 38 (hg38), which is the primary assembly including the complete sequence of human chromosomes and often used as a reference for human genomic study.

 Then, let's download some raw reads:
 ```